CarolLuca/LegalNERo/README.md

 ## News
 * Stage 3 is finished and it can be found in the directory with the same name.
-* Stage 3 uses the word embeddings pretrained for ro_core_news_lg (not the model)
+* Stage 3 uses the word embeddings pre-trained for ro_core_news_lg (not the model)
 * Stage 4 is coming soon.
 * The main focus of Stage 4 will be to include the word embeddings offered by CoRoLa.

 ## Preview
-In this project is developed a named entity recognition model for legal documents in romanian using SpaCy library.
+In this project is developed a named entity recognition model for legal documents in Romanian using the SpaCy library.
 This repository is divided as follows:
 * Accommodation - tries before the actual model
 * Additional - additional code used for better understanding of advanced Stages
 * Resources - list of useful links and references
 * Data Sets - all the data used for the project, including parsing programs
 * Stage 0 - functional model with no special training techniques - best for single entity recognition
-* Stage 1 - model supposed to have the ability of running on longer texts
+* Stage 1 - model supposed to have the ability to run on longer texts
 * Stage 2 - intermediate model using v3 spaCy
 * Stage 3 - successfully integrated word embeddings
 * Stage 4 - coming soon
 * Behind The Model - detailed explanations regarding the model functionality

-Each folder contains its own Description.md file in which the content is resumed.
+Each folder contains its Description.md file in which the content is resumed.

 ## Accommodation
-This part of the project has its own directory in which are presented codes that were used in understanding spaCy usage.
+This part of the project has its directory in which are presented codes that were used in understanding spaCy usage.

 ![image](https://user-images.githubusercontent.com/44003293/118375696-05c9d000-b5cc-11eb-80cf-2b3791c58f0c.png)

 ## Additional
-This directory contains additional code used for better understanding of advanced Stages.
+This directory contains additional code used for a better understanding of advanced Stages.

 ![image](https://user-images.githubusercontent.com/44003293/118375711-1c702700-b5cc-11eb-9469-2d22b49ab932.png)